-50. How is plan duration calculated in the EPSC?
+48. How is the EPSC estimated plan duration factor calculated?

 Duration is calculated as the sum of all new shares requested plus shares remaining available for issuance, divided by the average annual unadjusted burn rate over the prior three years.
 The duration factor uses unadjusted burn rate (as opposed to the Value-Adjusted Burn Rate).
 This calculation yields an estimate of how long the company's requested total reserve is expected to last.